awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-redshift-cluster-loggingproperties.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `S3KeyPrefix`  <a name="cfn-redshift-cluster-loggingproperties-s3keyprefix"></a>
 The prefix applied to the log file names\.
+If you specify an S3 Bucket bucket for logging, you must specify an S3 key prefix\.
 Constraints:
 + Cannot exceed 512 characters
 + Cannot contain spaces\( \), double quotes \("\), single quotes \('\), a backslash \(\\\), or control characters\.
 The hexadecimal codes for invalid characters are: